-USFRCS Compliance Questionnaire 1
+USFRCS Compliance Questionnaire

 YES/NO COMMENTS BUDGETS 1.
-Was a copy of the proposed budget filed with the Superintendent of Public Instruction no later than July 5 or the date of publication of the notice of the public hearing and board meeting?
-A.R.S. §15 905(A).
 Were the proposed budget and a notice of public hearing and Governing Board meeting to adopt a budget uploaded for posting on ADE's website no later than 10 days prior to the meeting, and if the school maintains a website, were the proposed budget or budget summary and hearing notification posted on the school's website?
 A.R.S. §15-185(M) 2.
-Was a notice of public hearing and Governing Board meeting to adopt a budget transmitted electronically to the Arizona Department of Education or published in a newspaper of general circulation no later than 10 days prior to the meeting?
-A.R.S. §15 905(C).
-3. Was the publisher's affidavit of publication of the notice of the public hearing and board meeting or the affidavit including the date the notice was posted on ADE's website filed with the Superintendent of Public Instruction within 30 days after publication?
-A.R.S. §15-905(C).
-4.2.
-Was the adopted budget signed by the Governing Board and filed with submitted electronically to the Superintendent of Public Instruction by no later than July 18?
-A.R.S. §15-905(B) and (E) and §15-183(E)(6) 5-3.
+Was the adopted budget submitted electronically to the Superintendent of Public Instruction no later than July 18?
+A.R.S. §15-905 (E) and §15-183(E)(6) 3.
 Was the adopted budget mathematically accurate, and did it include all school expenses?
-5.4.
-Was a copy of the budget maintained on file at the school?
-7.5.
-If the school revised the adopted budget, was the revision completed before May 15 and filed with the Superintendent of Public Instruction by May 18?
+4. Was a copy of the budget maintained on file at the school?
+5. If the school revised the adopted budget, was the revision completed before May 15 and filed with the Superintendent of Public Instruction by May 18?
 ACCOUNTING RECORDS 1.
 Did the school properly reconcile its accounting records to the bank account records and is the reconciliation properly supported?
 2. Were accounting records maintained in accordance with the USFRCS Chart of Accounts?
 3. Were the responsibilities of initiating, approving, and recording journal entries separated among employees, or were adequate alternative procedures in place?
 4. Were journal entries approved by an authorized school administrator before being recorded in the accounting records?
 5. Were prenumbered and numerically controlled journal entry forms prepared for all journal entries?
+CASH 1.
+Were bank accounts authorized by the Governing Board?
+The following is a list of bank accounts allowed by the USFRCS: a.
+General account b.
+General Revolving account c.
+Payroll Clearing account d.
+State Income Tax Withholdings account e.
+Federal Payroll Tax Withholdings account f.
+Employee Insurance Programs Withholdings account

-1 For the purposes of this questionnaire, please note that "Governing Body" means the group of persons required by A.R.S.
-15-183(E)(8) that is responsible for policy decisions of the charter school.
+&lt;sup>1 For the purposes of this questionnaire, please note that "Governing Body" means the group of persons required by A.R.S. §15-183(E)(8) that is responsible for policy decisions of the charter school.
 The term "Governing Board" means the group of persons that the charter holder has assigned the responsibility addressed by the question.
 The applicable group of persons may be the Governing Body or the officers, directors, members or partners of the charter holder.
 The applicable group of persons may vary depending on the issue addressed by the question.